 bistro contains the terms standardised by the South Tyrolean Terminology Commission.
 It is a body established by art.
 6, par.
 1 of Decree of the President of the Republic no. 574/1988, for the legal equalisation of the German language to Italian enshrined in Articles 99 and 100 of the Statute of Autonomy for the Trentino-South Tyrol Region of 1972.
 The Commission was given the task of assessing, updating or validating the German legal and administrative terminology in use in the Province of Bolzano by their various bodies, offices and public sector concessionaires.

 Operational since 1994, the Terminology Commission has standardised terms relating especially to administrative law, civil law, civil procedural law, criminal law, criminal procedural law and university law.
 In this sense, the Commission’s work has particularly contributed to eliminating terminological variants posing potential uncertainty and replaced the terms that were incorrect from a legal or linguistic point of view.

 The use of terminology standardised by the Commission is the subject of a specific regulatory provision.
 Article.
 6, par.
 3 of the decree mentioned above delineates that situations in which bilingual drafting is required must observe the terminology determined by the Commission.
 The use of this terminology is therefore an obligation for those who work in public administration.

 The decisions of the Commission are also available on the website of the Legal Council of the Autonomous Province of Bolzano.

-bistro consists of a legal terminology database in Italian, German (South Tyrolean, Austrian, German, Swiss, European Union and international law variants) and Ladin (Val Gardena and Val Badia variants).
+bistro consists of a legal terminology database in Italian, German (South Tyrolean, Austrian, German, Swiss, European Union and international law varieties) and Ladin (Val Gardena and Val Badia varieties).

 The terminology is constantly refined and updated, and currently consists of terminology records related to various areas of law, including: